python-attrs/cattrs/docs/preconf.md

 Found at {mod}`cattrs.preconf.json`.

 Bytes are serialized as base 85 strings.
 Counters are serialized as dictionaries.
-Sets are serialized as lists, and deserialized back into sets. `datetime` s are serialized as ISO 8601 strings.
+Sets are serialized as lists, and deserialized back into sets. `datetime` s and `date` s are serialized as ISO 8601 strings.

 ## _ujson_

 Found at {mod}`cattrs.preconf.ujson`.

 Bytes are serialized as base 85 strings.
-Sets are serialized as lists, and deserialized back into sets. `datetime` s are serialized as ISO 8601 strings.
+Sets are serialized as lists, and deserialized back into sets. `datetime` s and `date` s are serialized as ISO 8601 strings.

 `ujson` doesn't support integers less than -9223372036854775808, and greater than 9223372036854775807, nor does it support `float('inf')`.